 Photo coming soon!

 Carter grew up in Steinbach, Manitoba, but spent the first 10 summers of his life on a small sailboat at Northern Harbour.
 Now, his family calls Channel Island their home away from home.
 Carter recently moved to Keewatin from London, Ontario, where he spent his last four years learning at Western University’s Ivey Business School.
 He grew up in the broadcasting world, and spent the last three summers working at Golden West Broadcasting, where experience was gained in advertising sales, corporate strategy, and corporate finance.
 Knowledgeable about the Canadian radio industry, and the challenges it faces, Carter recently authored a piece about radio in the Ivey Business Review.
-Carter is now the manager of Q104 in Northwestern Ontario, continuing his passion for business and broadcasting.
+Carter was formerly the manager of Q104 in Northwestern Ontario, continuing his passion for business and broadcasting.
 Carter is now the Vice-President of corporate development at Golden West Broadcasting.